xup60521/react-rock-paper-scissors-game/README.md

 #### Context and custom Hook

-Besides, the game logic and state live through the whole app, not only individual components.
+Besides, the game logic and state live through the whole app, not only in individual components.
 Luckily react has a built in solution — context.

-Create a context and extract to an individual component

 ```tsx
 import { type Picked } from "@/lib/utils";